-Many people struggling with debt in Ontario have considered filing for personal bankruptcy but are concerned about losing their assets and the consequences that follow.
-In some cases, bankruptcy is the right solution, however, most debt problems can be solved with a Consumer Proposal, the #1 alternative to bankruptcy.
+Many people struggling with debt in Toronto have considered filing for personal bankruptcy but are concerned about losing their assets and the consequences that follow.
+In some cases, bankruptcy is the right solution, however, most debt problems can be solved with a Consumer Proposal, the #1 alternative to bankruptcy. in this article, we discuss what a consumer proposal is, the benefits of a consumer proposal, and the differences between a consumer proposal and personal bankruptcy in Toronto.

 To be eligible to file a Consumer Proposal, you need to meet the following conditions: